boboDentHelp/DentHelpForTeachers/KUBERNETES-PRODUCTION-SCALING.md

 # DentalHelp Kubernetes - Production Ready with Auto-Scaling
 ## Complete Guide for Scalable Microservices Deployment

-This guide will help you deploy DentalHelp with **production-grade** configurations including:
+This guide will help the deploy DentalHelp with **production-grade** configurations including:
 - ✅ Auto-scaling (HPA)
 - ✅ Proper resource management
 - ✅ High availability